Notes on the Geography of Sudan: Darfur and Kordofan

 Without irrigation, the staple is sorghum, grown in a wide belt that stretches across the savannas of North Africa much as the Cotton Belt once stretched across the American South.
-The production methods range all the way from digging sticks to mechanized equipment, which was introduced late in the British period, when Sudan was seen as a potential Imperial breadbasket.
+The production methods range all the way from digging sticks to mechanized equipment, introduced late in the British period, when Sudan was seen as a potential imperial breadbasket.
 The soil's still there, but politics have polished off those development dreams.

 A Fur girl flails sorghum heads.
 The magenta halter-top presumably bounced in the back of a lorry all the way from Port Sudan, to which it came from the Far East.

 An example of mechanized farming: a huge field on the road between Nyala and Zalingei.

 The marketplace in El Obeid, on the north side of the Nuba Mountains.
 Despite a range of vegetables, the staples are sorghum mush and a slippery spinach, much beloved and seriously overcooked by the Sudanese.

 A local market.
 Grapefruits are a Sudanese specialty, especially if one will tolerate a pile of seeds in exchange for intense sweetness.

 A village near Kadugli, in the Nuba Mountains some 300 air-miles southwest of Khartoum.
 This is southern Kordofan, between the Sudd on the south, where the White Nile passes through a huge papyrus swamp, and savanna on the north.
 The volcanic plugs of the Nuba Mountains create a distinct landscape in this otherwise flat part of the world, and they provide a much-needed refuge.
 Despite the thatch, trade goods have clearly found their way to the village; so of late have slavers, reinstituting a business that the British stopped.